 The study of animal behavior is a key to unlocking the great mysteries of the brain.
 Plexon is pleased to be a major force supporting researchers spanning disciplines as vast as behavioral physiology, biophysics, mental health, neuro-informatics, pharmacology, and psychiatry as they define new frontiers in science and medicine.

 The CinePlex System functions in all lighting conditions – light to dark – and is capable of operation online or offline with files.
-It is applicable to research with almost any maze or open field, and offers multiple tracking modes.
+The structure of CinePlex’s animal tracking software makes it applicable to research with almost any maze or open field, and offers multiple tracking modes.
 The CinePlex System is capable of both two- and three-dimensional operation while supporting a choice of standard VGA or high definition cameras.
 It performs a wealth of statistical computations, and can export data to Excel®, MATLAB® or text files for further analysis.

 A complete CinePlex System is a combination of specialized hardware and software customized to your research needs.
 Primary system elements include the following:

 - CinePlex Controller: a powerful computer capable of processing the large video files while simultaneously running all associated programs including the CinePlex Software, as well as optional data acquisition programs (OmniPlex Software or MAP Software).

 - CinePlex Software: two powerful programs that form the core of the sophisticated video tracking and behavioral analysis functionality – CinePlex Studio and CinePlex Editor.
 CinePlex Studio is responsible for the recording, tracking and analysis functionality, while CinePlex Editor enables the OmniPlex System or MAP System user to view and edit synchronized video and neural data files together.
 CinePlex Studio’s standard capabilities can be expanded to perform specialize functionality through CinePlex Tracking, CinePlex Basic Behavior and CinePlex 3D.